 - A student is living with grandparents, who are also the student’s legal guardians.
 Does the student need to put the grandparents’ information on the FAFSA?

 If the grandparents have legal guardianship as determined by a court in the student’s state of residence, then the student will be considered independent and does not need to include the grandparent information.

 - A student was kicked out of the home and no longer has contact with the parents.
 How is the FAFSA filed without parent information?

-The FAFSA will ask whether the student has access to parent information; if the student indicates that he or she is unable to provide parent information, then the FAFSA will allow the student to file without parent information.
+The FAFSA will ask whether the student is able to access parent information; if the student indicates that he or she is unable to provide parent information, then the FAFSA will allow the student to file without parent information.
 However, the student will need to get in touch with the college financial aid office to discuss the situation in order to determine whether a “dependency override” can be performed.

 Financial / Tax Related